-This Amazing winter holiday to Swedish Lapland makes for an exceptional adventure.
-As you snuggle up in front of the roaring fire, watch the Northern Lights from your hot tub and race across frozen lakes.
+This amazing winter holiday to Swedish Lapland makes for an exceptional adventure.
+Snuggle up in front of the roaring fire, watch the Northern Lights from your hot tub and race across frozen lakes.

 Loggers Lodge & Treehotel

 Ah, Swedish Lapland.
 Snow-laden trees and frozen landscapes, Scandinavian design lodges, traditional saunas, winter sports and exceptional outdoor experiences.

 Achieve the perfect balance of adventure and experience on this luxurious break to Swedish Lapland.
 With a night in the renowned Ice Hotel, staying in a freshly carved, individually-designed Ice Room.